 Courtenay is a city of more than 25,000 that is right next door to Comox.
-In fact, Courtenay East buts right up against Comox at McDonald Road.
+In fact, Courtenay East buts right up against the homes located in Comox at McDonald Road.
 The city is a bustling metropolis with galleries, theatres, shops and restaurants.
 In additional to unique shops, services and eateries, Courtenay is also home to an incredible cultural district.

 This commercial and residential centre spans the Courtenay River and offers many urban amenities but without the stress, congestion and rushed feeling associated with a larger city like Vancouver.
+Almost every type of home can be located within the City of Courtenay.
 Tempt your palate at about 80 local eating and drinking establishments.
 Recreation opportunities are endless in the Comox Valley, where you can enjoy world class skiing at Mount Washington, golfing on seven different courses including the renowned Crown Isle Resort and Golf Community, or sail the famed waters of Desolation Sound.
 As well, there are numerous parks, hiking and mountain bike trails, rock-climbing, kayaking, fishing and much more.

 Enjoy a diversity of entertainment venues at local bars and pubs, and live performances at the Sid Williams Theatre.
 Shop at the big box stores, many different shopping plazas and several malls or head out and enjoy a myriad of outdoor activities that range from farmers markets to wine tasting as well as a diverse number of recreational, social, and sporting events.